aakognole/build-a-psf/README.md

 # build-a-psf
-build psf, crd and pdb for a give residue name using charmm
+build psf, crd and pdb for a given residue name using charmm